When love beckons to you, follow him,

 2) The morality argument.
 Your moral principles or your religion dictate that monogamous marriage is the only allowable form of relationship.
 But are you truly comfortable in the knowledge that the reason you’re faithful to your spouse is because that’s what society or your family dictates?
 You’re not a robot, you claim; you married for additional reasons as well (let’s hope you did)—love, companionship, etc. The weakness of this argument (as with the insurance argument) is that it can’t stand alone as a sufficient argument in its own right but needs to be supplemented by other arguments.

 3) The potency argument.
 Love for its own sake; love as a kind of intense religious experience.
 You can’t split your love between two or more people because it will be reduced in intensity.
-Love can only focus on a single object, like the sun’s rays focusing through a magnifying glass onto a piece of wood, causing it to burst into fire.
+Love can only focus on a single object, like the sun’s rays burning through a magnifying glass onto a piece of wood and causing it to burst into fire.
 This argument is a bit more solid, because it doesn’t need to be supplemented by other arguments.
 But it cuts both ways.
 Don’t you risk burning up the love object by the intensity of your rays?
 Another source of frustration and hate: the gap between your desire and your inability to consume the other (short of cannibalism), which easily slides into obsessive jealousy.
 Can you ever find a stable resting point between loving a lot and loving too much?
 The more passionate you are about someone, the more likely your passion will drive him or her away—precisely due to the excessive nature of passion.
 If on the other hand your love is not quite so intense but calmer and more civilized, it’s less than love.

 A tenacious conventional assumption underlies all these arguments: